zzzprojects/EntityFramework-Classic/docs/pages/getting-started/overview.md

 EntityFramework.EntityFrameworkManager.UseDatabaseFirst("ModelName.edmx");
 ```

-You must also ensure that you use the model copied to the directory output
+You must also ensure that you use the model copied to the directory output.

 ```csharp
 // BAD